monsoonmaelstrom/book2/book2.md

 Then she left.
 She just left.
 Almost instantly I realized how badly I’d screwed up.
 I wanted to take it all back and apologize, only by the time I figured out how to follow her and worked up the nerve to do so, she was lying in a crumpled heap on the roof, and I had no idea what to do.
 There was nothing wrong with her but she was completely unresponsive.
 I carried her to Davy’s because I had no idea what else to do.
 Compared to now though, she seemed like the picture of health.

-I try to stop the memory of her on the cliffs from bubbling back to the surface, but running over the events of that night has become a well worn groove in mind during the past few days, and I can’t quite prevent it from happening.
+I try to stop the memory of her on the cliffs from bubbling back to the surface, but running over the events of that night has become a well worn groove in my mind during the past few days, and I can’t quite prevent it from happening.

 I was still halfway drugged.
 Peter was even more so, I think.
 Alex seemed to be recovering better than either of us.
 Probably because of all the shit their mother did to them as children.
 When I saw Hazel standing there though, it was like something flared in my chest, and the closer I got to her the more it seemed like I could feel the magic between us crackling back to life.